stm29/CI-CD/README.md

-# Build in Jemkins using Gradle
+# Build in Jenkins using Gradle

 This is a simple train schedule app written using nodejs.
 It is intended to be used as a sample application for a series of hands-on learning activities.